Don't have enough time to read the whole article? Download a free copy for quick reference: How-to-Become-a-Process-Server.pdf

 Besides law firms, other places to market your services include auto dealerships, property management companies, landlords, and anyone else who might generate a steady stream of papers to be served.

 Stay Focused on Finding Clients

 If I could only leave you with one piece of advice it’s not to get sidetracked by the small stuff.

-And stay focused on finding your next client.
+Figure things out as you go, tune out the white noise, and stay focused on finding your next client.

 If you can do that, you’ll build a business that will outlast the trends, and provide for you and your family for years to come.